IvyManegene/Structures/README.md

 # Structures
-using structures to  attain the area and perimeter of a cricle
+using structures to  attain the area and circumference of a cricle